 Sample behavioural interview questions:

-Want some more practice?
+Want some more practice at developing behavioural interview answers?
 Here is a list of commonly asked behavioural interview questions:

 - Have you ever had to get buy-in from a resistant audience to a project or idea?
 Tell me how you approached it.